 Length of session x Patients per hour* = Total capacity.

 e.g. For the clinic on the 20th December in the picture above, this clinic is 5 hours long.
-The practice have said they can see 9 patients per hour, therefore the total amount of patients they will be able to vaccinate is 45 patients.
+The practice has said they can see 9 patients per hour, therefore the total amount of patients they will be able to vaccinate is 45 patients.

 *Patients per hour